kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/glossary.md

 Example:

 Your current request load is using 80 Arbitrary Compute Units(ACU) of your pools total of 100ACU capacity.
-40ACU are critical workload requests, 45 are non-critical.
+40ACU are critical workload requests, 40 are non-critical.
 If you were to lose 30 ACU due to an unforseen outage.
-Priority would dictate that of the 10 surplus ACU to be rejected the entirety of them would be from the non-critical requests.
+Priority would dictate that of the 10 surplus ACU to be rejected, the entirety of them would be from the _non-critical_ requests.

 ## Fairness